NicholasBlackburn1/SecuServe-Module-opencv/README.md

 ### What is this for
-this is for easy testing and  dev of my SecurSeve Security System In Modules form UwU
+this is for easy testing and  dev of my SecurSeve Security System In Modules form and allows me To follow S.O.L.I.D Software princeables

 # What this Module does